marcinguy/LOP-wiedergaenger/README.md

 I don't fullfill the gadget constraints $rax to be NULL, hence the funny error above.
 You can see however that the execution flow was taken over.
-With the right One RCE gadget a successful shell would be spawned and/or desired code would be executed.
+With the right One RCE gadget, a successful shell would be spawned and/or desired code would be executed.